 Sigma is very similar to NSC's much larger Tetralith cluster.
 This allows LiU users to easily move to Tetralith when the Sigma resources are insufficient.

-All Sigma nodes are interconnected with a 100 Gbps Intel Omni-Path network which is also used to connect the existing storage.
-The Omni-Path network is similar to the FDR Infiniband network in Gamma (e.g still a fat-tree topology).
+All Sigma nodes are interconnected with a 100 Gbps Intel Omni-Path network which is also used to connect to the existing disk storage.
+The Omni-Path network is similar to the FDR Infiniband network in Triolith (e.g still a fat-tree topology).